Almost Impossible - I was cast in Almost Impossible on the spot at the audition... but "Almost Impossible" turned out to be a description of

 Halloween costume.
 Everything in the movie is me... except hopefully the psycotic tendencies.
 It's a strange story, it's too bad there's no audio.

-In The Blink of an Eye – In the Blink of an Eye was an interesting experience to say the least.
+"In the Blink of an Eye" was an interesting experience to say the least.
 I play the sidekick to a hitman in the film, but Frankie Ray, the actor who was playing Hitman,

 left the production after we'd already filmed a scene.
 We did not re-shoot the scene, so actor Frankie Ray still appears in the film; though he is out of focus, it's clearly not the same actor seen later.